-To do this, we will follow a no news is good news philosophy for exception monitoring - when nothing is wrong, nothing will be reported.
+To do this, we will follow a management by exception philosophy for exception monitoring - when nothing is wrong, nothing will be reported.
 Although the central part of the code will likely be only available on POSIX systems, the nanoprobes will also be available on various flavors of Windows as well.

 To the degree possible, we will perform exception monitoring of services on the machine they're provided on - which implies zero network overhead to monitor working services.
-Stated another way, we follow a no news is good news philosophy.
-Our primary tool for monitoring services is through the use of the Local Resource Manager from the Linux-HA project.
+Stated another way, we follow a management by exception philosophy.
+Our primary tool for monitoring services is through the use of a re-implemented Local Resource Manager from the Linux-HA project.

 There are three kinds of testing I see as necessary